brunodev85/winlator/README.md

 # Useful Tips

-- If you are experiencing performance issues, try changing the Box86/Box64 preset in Container Settings -> Advanced Tab.
+- If you are experiencing performance issues, try changing the Box64 preset to `Performance` in Container Settings -> Advanced Tab.
-- For applications that use .NET Framework, try installing Wine Mono found in Start Menu -> System Tools.
+- For applications that use .NET Framework, try installing `Wine Mono` found in Start Menu -> System Tools.
-- If some older games don't open, try adding the environment variable MESA_EXTENSION_MAX_YEAR=2003 in Container Settings -> Environment Variables.
+- If some older games don't open, try adding the environment variable `MESA_EXTENSION_MAX_YEAR=2003` in Container Settings -> Environment Variables.
 - Try running the games using the shortcut on the Winlator home screen, there you can define individual settings for each game.
-- To speed up the installers, try changing the Box86/Box64 preset to Intermediate in Container Settings -> Advanced Tab.
+- To speed up the installers, try changing the Box64 preset to `Intermediate` in Container Settings -> Advanced Tab.
+- To improve stability in games that uses Unity Engine, try changing the Box64 preset to `Stability` or in the shortcut settings add the exec argument `-force-gfx-direct`.

+# Information

+This project has been in constant development since version 1.0, the current app source code is up to version 7.1, I do not update this repository frequently precisely to avoid unofficial releases before the official releases of Winlator.

 # Credits and Third-party apps
 - Ubuntu RootFs ([Focal Fossa](https://releases.ubuntu.com/focal))